Skip to main content

 Relating to certain Hilux, Fortuner & Prado diesel vehicles

-The Toyota class action claims compensation for defects in Toyota Hilux, Fortuner and Prado vehicles with a 1GD-FTV or 2GD-FTV diesel engine acquired between 1 October 2015 and 23 April 2020 in Australia.
+The Toyota class action claims compensation (money) for defects in Toyota Hilux, Fortuner and Prado vehicles with a 1GD-FTV or 2GD-FTV diesel engine acquired between 1 October 2015 and 23 April 2020 in Australia (Relevant Vehicles).

-IMPORTANT: All Group Members who wish to receive compensation to which they may become entitled in the Toyota Class Action must register their interest in doing so on the Group Member Portal (managed by Deloitte) by clicking the ‘Register for Compensation’ button below (including those Group Members who previously subscribed for updates on this website).
+IMPORTANT: All Group Members who wish to receive damages in the Toyota Class Action must register their interest in doing so on the Group Member Portal (managed by Deloitte) by clicking the ‘Register for Compensation’ button below (including those Group Members who previously subscribed for updates on this website).

 Group members who have already submitted their registration forms do not need to do anything else at this stage.